the-turing-way/the-turing-way/book/website/afterword/glossary.md

 End to End Test
   A test that runs the program from beginning to end and verifies that the output is correct.
+Ethical Source Software
+  These licenses were created as 'traditional' {term}`open source <Open Source Software>` license make no restictions on the uses to which  the software can be put including unethical uses.
+  These licenses require that software is used in ways that respect fundamental human rights.
+  Whilst these licenses sought to be considered {term}`open source <Open Source Software>` their terms place restictions on the uses to which the software can be put so that anyone using the software in a way the licenses consider unethical would potentially expose themselves to liability.
+  Use restictions are prohibited by conventional definitions of open source so ethical source license could be thought of as a form of {term`source available<Source Available>`} license.
+  See: {ref}`Ethical Source<rr-licensing-ethical>` for more.

 ```